“Well, all that money sounds mighty tempting, Marty, but I think I’m gonna have to go with the elephant.”

 I demanded to see tours that excluded riding elephants because I’ve read enough to know that this is not healthy for the animals.
 Moreover, it’s likely that elephants are abused in the name of tourism.
 I would not take any part in that.

 Then I came across an elephant sanctuary office — the Elephant Conservation Center.
 I talked with the person working there to find out more about tours, but discovered that I didn’t have time.
-This elephant sanctuary had a minimum two-day tour.
+This elephant sanctuary had a minimum two-day tour, meaning I’d miss out on other sights in Luang Prabang I had planned.

 Fortunately, just nearby was the office for MandaLao, a newer elephant sanctuary that offers half-day and full-day tours.
 While they don’t provide as much education and interaction with elephants as the Elephant Conservation Center, they still allow enough interaction for a pleasant day with the animals.
 As I wanted to relax in the town on my last day in Luang Prabang, I booked the half-day tour for $99, though I think I would’ve enjoyed the full day more as the four others in my group were nice to talk with.